top of page

 6. Overthinking and Negative Thought Patterns

 Our thoughts can greatly influence our emotions.
 If you find yourself caught in a cycle of negative thinking, it can be challenging to break free.
-Cognitive Behaviour Therapy (CBT) techniques can help you reframe your thoughts and develop a more positive outlook.
+Cognitive Behaviour Therapy (CBT) techniques can help you reframe your thoughts.
+This can lead to a more positive outlook.

 7. Lack of Self-Care